The Definitive Guide to Professional Tooth Whitening

 “We believe in creating effective, affordable & minimally invasive dentistry which will improve both health and aesthetics.
 Using a combination of tooth whitening and restorative materials, dentists can achieve outstanding and predictable results.
 This is the dentistry that the patients want and more importantly can afford.
 If we can deliver this using great materials that have long lasting, highly aesthetic results, then we will have a successful practice with happy customers that recommend us to family and friends”. – Style Italiano

-We outline the key drivers fuelling the demand for tooth whitening, introducing and outlining the various options available, and highlight one of the most popular, affordable and effective treatments: custom tray whitening.
-We also look at effective marketing of tooth whitening to consumers, examine the all important bottom line, and how you can expect profits to grow.
+This guide outlines the key drivers fuelling the demand for professional tooth whitening, introducing and outlining the various options available, and highlight one of the most popular, affordable and effective treatments: custom tray whitening.
+Also, we look at effective marketing of tooth whitening to consumers, examine the all important bottom line, and how you can expect profits to grow.

 In a world of social media and smartphones, we are only ever one click away from a photo being snapped and shared with the world.
 It is making people more aware than ever of how their teeth – and their smiles – look…